Skip to main content

 After completing this quickstart, you should understand MXCP's unique value:

-2. Enterprise Security: Policy enforcement, audit trails, authentication
+2. Enterprise Security: Policy enforcement, audit trails, OAuth authentication

-3. Production Ready: Type safety, monitoring, drift detection
+3. Production Ready: Type safety, monitoring, drift detection, comprehensive testing

 5. Scalability: From prototype to production without re-architecting